node-red/cookbook.nodered.org/mqtt/tls-connect-to-broker.md

 Note the entries in `<...>` which need to be replaced with your own folders and files.

-This goes into a file of any name of the form `*.conf` in the folder `/etc/mosquitto/conf.d/`.
+For Linux installations, this goes into a file of any name of the form `*.conf` in the folder `/etc/mosquitto/conf.d/`.
 So you have to edit it with root privalages (e.g. using `sudo`).
+On other platforms, please refer to the [Mosquitto configuration documentation](https://mosquitto.org/man/mosquitto-8.html).

 {{ page.lcb }}% raw %}
 ~~~text